Learn about Excel with our Free Microsoft Excel Online Course!

 Key Takeaways

-Effective outline printing is a fantastic strategy for anyone looking to save time and reduce their environmental footprint.
-By choosing to print just the outline of a PowerPoint presentation, they minimize the use of ink and paper, since this method skips over the graphics and images that typically adorn full slides.
-It’s a sensible choice for handouts in meetings or classrooms where the detailed content from the slides is what matters most.
+Outline printing is a great strategy for anyone looking to save time and reduce their environmental footprint.
+By choosing to print just the outline of a PowerPoint presentation, they minimize the use of ink and paper.
+This method skips over the graphics and images that typically adorn full slides.
+It is useful for handouts in meetings or classrooms where the detailed content from the slides is what matters most.

 Furthermore, they’re also simplifying the note-taking process for their audience.
-An outline presents information cleanly and concisely, aiding in better comprehension and retention.
-It’s a true win-win, both for the one preparing the material and for those receiving it.
-Simple, cost-effective, and eco-friendly – outline printing checks all the boxes.
+An outline presents information cleanly and concisely helping in better retention.
+It checks all the boxes:

 Table of Contents

-STEP 1: Open the presentation and head to the ‘View’ tab.
+STEP 1: Open the presentation and go to the ‘View’ tab.

 STEP 2: Choose ‘Outline View’ from the available options.

-STEP 3: Witness the transformation as your content reorganizes itself into a neat, hierarchical text structure.
-No more distracting visuals—just your points, loud and clear.
+Your content reorganizes itself into a neat, hierarchical text structure.

 STEP 2: In the ‘Settings’ section, open the drop-down that typically shows ‘Full Page Slides’ by default.

-STEP 1: Refine the font size and style in Outline View to enhance readability and match the tone of your presentation.
+STEP 1: Change the font size and style in Outline View to improve readability and match the tone of your presentation.

-STEP 2: Adjust bullet points and indents to emphasize the hierarchy and flow of your content.
+STEP 2: Adjust bullet points and indents to emphasize the hierarchy.

-STEP 3: Simplify the language for a handout format, knowing that your verbal presentation will fill in the nuances.
+STEP 3: Simplify the language for a handout format.

-Every detail you tweak in the Outline View translates to a more digestible and useful handout.
-They enhance the structure and legibility of your content by selectively bolding keywords and ensuring that the arrangement on the page guides the audience through your points logically.
+Every detail you change in the Outline View translates to a more digestible and useful handout.
+They improve the structure and legibility of your content by selectively bolding keywords and checking that the arrangement on the page guides the audience through your points logically.

-With these modifications, your outline is no longer just a printout; it becomes a valuable companion to your spoken words, helping your audience to track, understand, and remember your presentation long after it has concluded.
+It becomes a valuable companion to your spoken words.
+It helps your audience to track, understand, and remember your presentation long after it has concluded.

 Benefits of Printing an Outline over Full Slides